jcplbr/multi-step-form/README.md

 # Multi-Step Form
-Small experiment done to practice with React and TypeScript.
+Small experiment done to practice with React, TypeScript and styled-components.